 Need a bit more culture?

 Dulwich Village is a fantastic place to spend a day.
 A charming area with lots of local pubs and cafés, it’s known for the Dulwich Picture Gallery, the oldest public art gallery in England.
 While the Dulwich gallery is home to extraordinary works of art, it’s also worth a visit for its architecture, as its original design allows for lots of natural light to illuminate the art.
 After exploring the gallery, navigate a rowboat on the boating lake, or have a meal in Rocca, one of Dulwich Village’s best restaurants.

 Want to up your fitness level then have lunch with us?

 Dulwich Park Run might be the perfect match.
 On 14 April 2012, Dulwich Park became home to Dulwich parkrun and since then, the event has grown from double figure attendances into one that now regularly attracts in excess of 200 participants.
 Being in London, the event is fairly easy to reach – North Dulwich and West Dulwich stations are both within a 15 minute walk of the park plus there are at least 5 different bus routes which stop outside one of the park entrances. http://www.parkrun.org.uk/dulwich/

 Old Dulwich Village London Walks will give you an opportunity to get under the skin of this area of London, work up an appetite and join us pre or post wander with a whole lot of history up your sleeve: http://www.walks.com/our-walks/old-dulwich-village

 Of course there’s also the opportunity to join us for our soft launch of The Real Greek and get 25% off all food from our main menu from Saturday September 2 until Thursday September 14th (you can book from Monday 4th Sept).
 You get to help us with our training and save while trying the tastiest Greek food you remember from your holidays.

-Look forward to meeting you all soon in the village!
+Look forward to meeting you all soon in The Real Greek Dulwich!